How To Keep Wasps From Nesting

 Seal up trash

-Again, as wasps are looking for food, they’re going to look for it anywhere they can.
+Again, as wasps are looking for food, they’ll look for it anywhere they can.
 An unsealed trash can is perfect for them, as they can get in and out of it and then set up their nest nearby.

 This is a simple fix, though.
-To stop getting wasps in your yard, seal up your trash cans when you have trash outside waiting for pickup.
+To keep wasps out of your yard, seal your trash cans when you have trash outside waiting for pickup.
 That way, there’s nothing for them to keep feeding on.

 Patch up your home

-Over time, your home may develop cracks and crevices in its exterior.
-There are lots of reasons why you may want to patch them up, such as improving your home’s curb appeal.
+Over time, your home’s exterior may develop cracks and crevices.
+There are many reasons you may want to patch them up, such as improving your home’s curb appeal.
 Did you know, though, that it can also prevent wasps from nesting?

 This is because some wasps like to nest in cracks in the walls, as it’s a sheltered space for them.
 You can stop them in their tracks by sealing them up before the warmer weather comes around.
 In minor cases, all you’ll need is some caulk to fill them up.